-What Do I Do With My Child?November 15th, 2018 // Tags: addiction treatment, arizona addiction treatment, child who is an addict, Depression Treatment, featured, trauma treatment, young adult, young adult addiction
+What Do I Do With My Child?November 15th, 2018 // Tags: addiction treatment, depression treatment, trauma treatment

 College can be an exciting time for many young adults; it is where they experience many firsts, including a new lifestyle, friends, roommates, exposure to new cultures and a wide-variety of principles and thinking.
 Unfortunately, when many students are unable to handle these firsts, they’re more likely to struggle.
 Insecure and unable to manage the new environment or adjustments they can become susceptible to depression and anxiety.

 In fact, the average onset for many mental health conditions is around the ages of 18 to 24, when many young adults find themselves attending college.
 According to the 2006 American College Health Association Survey, 45 percent of women and 36 percent of men felt so depressed that it was difficult to function.